aery32/aery32-refguide/source/clsdrv/periph_iodma.rst

     while (output.bytes_in_progress())
         // still trasmitting

-If you are unsure how many bytes you have written in the buffer you can check it like this:
+If you are unsure how many bytes you have written into the output buffer, you can check it like this:

 .. code-block:: c++

-    if (output.bytes_in_buffer() > output.bufsize)
+    if (output.bytes_in_buffer() == output.bufsize)
         output.flush();  // buffer is full, flush it